There is no competition: American chocolate gets its sweet little derrière kicked hard by the likes of Paris’s finest chocolatiers.

 25, rue Chanzy, Paris 11e

 Cyril Lignac is one of Paris’s gastronomical chou chou d’amour.
-At just under 40, he’s already earned his stripes as Michelin starred chef, and has two bistros and four patisseries to his name in town.
+He’d already earned his stripes as Michelin starred chef, with two bistros and four patisseries bearing his name in town.
 So, naturally, when he turned his attention to chocolate, Paris took note.
 His chocolaterie is part and parcel of his small (but growing) empire on the rue de Charonne near Bastille.
 When asked about the chocolaterie, Cyril credits New York for his inspiration: this is not just a chocolate shop, but a lieu de vie dedicated to chocolate alone.
 Come for a hot chocolate, chocolate bars, chocolate brownies and pastries, or even chocolate éclairs.

 WHAT TO TRY, WHAT TO BUY: One of the immense pleasures of Lignac’s chocolaterie is his spin on classic French school kid snacks, known as goûter.
 Lignac takes traditional chocolat goûter and refines it for the adult palate.
 I am in love with the brownie infused with bits of orange, but the chocolate bars were just as beautiful and easy to put in a suitcase.
 Come for the experience, leave with a few tablettes!